Neonnaut/discord-wordle-clone/README.md

 - You can change the bot prefix in the `__main__.py` file
 - Back in the developer portal, under `Bot`, copy your bot's secret token. create a new `.env` file in the `bot` folder.
 Make sure the file is called ".env" and _not_ ".env.txt"
 - Specify a variable called `TOKEN=your_token_here` with your bot's secret token replacing "your_token_here"
+- Uload the emojis in the emoji folder to your server(s)
+- Get your emoji codes by pasting `codes-for-getting-emojis.txt` in a channel on your server(s) and replacing the emoji codes in `wordle_utils.py` with the new emoji codes
 - Run it as a module with `python wordlebot`, or `sudo nohup python3 wordlebot` or whatever command you use to run python scripts in your environment; or directly run the `__main__.py` file.
 Congratulations, you are now self-hosting a discord bot
 - You can play wordle by using the command `/wordle`
 - You might need to turn on all intents in the developer portal, or change the bots intents in the `__main__.py` file